King & Wood Mallesons SJ Berwin (London)

 This is typical of SJ Berwin's style, a style which may win round clients but often repels other lawyers, particularly those at its larger, older rivals.
 SJ Berwin shrugs this off as sour grapes against a new kid on the block whose practice is putting many more established firms to shame.
 It's an upstart, and it doesn't care who knows it.
 The classy office

-The corporate practice at SJB is everything you would expect it to be - hard, fast and client focussed - although the firm has taken one hell of a kicking, especially given the downturn (i.e. death) in private equity work (although there are signs that it's picking up again, with the firm recently acting for Apax and 3i, amongst others).
+The corporate practice at SJB is everything you would expect it to be - hard, fast and client focussed - although the firm has taken one hell of a kicking, especially in the downturn (i.e. death) in private equity work (although it's picking up again, with the firm having acted for Apax and 3i, amongst others).
 Despite the added bonus of "two top quality table football tables

 " in the department, it's here that you can expect one hell of a beasting and where we hear the odd rumble of discontent.
 Those "paranoid

 " partners have to keep their half million PEP up somehow, you know.
 The annus horribilis

 of 2009 is still a sore memory, as are those major redundancies.
 But corporate aside, there's real estate work a-plenty, and the firm recently worked for British Land on the development of London's latest oddly-named landmark, the Cheesegrater.